-- 4. Prioritise investment in good accessible bus infrastructure for bus users - 5.
-Work with property developers to design developments to incorporate buses as a priority, with suitable infrastructure - 6.
-Work with all tiers of local government in seeking funding for prioritised local services - 7.
-Explore whether it makes sense to use our own vehicles to provide services working with Community Transport where appropriate - 8.
+- 4. Implement cross ticketing and easy payment systems - 5.
+Use the latest clean engine technology - 6.
+Work with property developers to design developments to incorporate buses as a priority with suitable infrastructure - 7.
 Work with bus operators to provide affordable fares for young people